- How do I enter?

 When is the last day I can submit an idea?

-The deadline to submit your idea for the 2019 Student Innovation Challenge is Wed Apr 24, 2019 at midnight.Top
+You can submit an idea anytime!
+The last day, the deadline, to submit your idea for the 2019 Student Innovation Challenge is Wed Apr 24, 2019 at midnight.Top

 Do you have to use the prize money to invest in your idea?